kristastadler/ps-code-challenge/street_cafes/README.md

 - Script to export and delete records of small cafes:
   - Run ```rake remove_small_restaurants```
   - Records of small cafes are exported to ```"./db/csv/exported_restaurants_#{time_stamp}.csv"```
+  - Records of small cafes are deleted from the restaurants table

 - Script to update names of medium and large cafes:
   - Run ```rake update_restaurant_names```